 About Microsoft Access Write Conflict:

 Access displays such write conflict error when you and other person attempts to write on the same record in database mainly at the same time.
-Default locking strategies is for granting the ownership of lock to the first person who attempts for writing on the record.
-Other person can save the record before you do but you can stop this as you have own the lock.
+Default locking strategies are for granting the ownership of lock to the first person who attempts for writing on the record.
+Another person can save the record before you do but you can stop this as you have owned the lock.

 Microsoft Access may return the error: “Write conflict: Record has been changed by another user”